zng-ui/zng/TODO/_current.md

+* "Loading.." of panorama image vanishes if scroll to far right.
+* Focus request made on removed button?
+Now that we added a log this is visible.

 * Implement dynamic when states, see `Themes.md`.
 * Review dynamic property set in the widget declaration and set again in instance.
 * Review dynamic widget that captures set property.